phpzio/translatepress/readme.txt

 1. Front-end translation editor used to translate the entire page content
 2. How to translate a Dynamic String (gettext) using TranslatePress - Multilingual
 3. Translate Woocommerce Shop Page
+4. Translate WooCommerce Products using TranslatePress - Multilingual
+5. Translate Images and Image Sliders
-4. Settings Page for TranslatePress - Multilingual
+6. Settings Page for TranslatePress - Multilingual
-5. Floating Language Switcher added by TranslatePress - Multilingual
+7. Floating Language Switcher added by TranslatePress - Multilingual
-6. Menu Language Switcher
+8. Menu Language Switcher

 == Changelog ==
 = 1.5.0 =